HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.ui_functions.md

 | 4005 | This error code is thrown when the `preInitialializeCall` method is not provided in the `voltmx.ui.defineExtendedWidget` API. |
 | 4006 | This error code is thrown when the name provided in the `childWdg` parameter is already a Volt MX widget class. |

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}/*Sample code to extend the Label widget to automatically add the '$' to the starting of the text*/ voltmx.ui.defineExtendedWidget("voltmx.ui2.Label2", voltmx.ui.Label, {
+/*Sample code to extend the Label widget to automatically add the '$' to the starting of the text*/ voltmx.ui.defineExtendedWidget("voltmx.ui2.Label2", voltmx.ui.Label, {
   preInitializeCall: function() {
     var bconfig = arguments[0];